praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***What does it do?***
 - Performs a mouse click on the *Patient Card* of the patient associated with the specified `INDEX`.
     - This displays all information about the patient within the *contact card*.
-    - It also filters the *doctors list* to only show doctors assigned to this patient.
+    - It also filters the *Doctors List* to only show doctors assigned to this patient.

 ***Examples***
 - `sp 1`
     - Performs a mouse click on the *Patient Card* of the patient with displayed index of 1.

 <div markdown="span" class="alert alert-info">
-    :information_source:    <strong>If your <em>doctors list</em> seems to disappear</strong> after entering this command, fret not!
+    :information_source:    <strong>If your <em>Doctors List</em> seems to disappear</strong> after entering this command, fret not!
 Click
     <a href="#selecting-doctors-or-patients-through-commands"><strong>here</strong></a>
     to find out why this happens.
     <br/><br/>